internago-ab/site/content/country/netherlands.md

 ---
 title: "Netherlands"
-description: "The Kingdom of the Netherlands is a parliamentary constitutional monarchy with a nominal GDP of 1.012 trillion USD in 2021, making it the 17th largest economy in the world.
-The Netherlands are members of the EU and the Eurozone, G10, NATO, OECD, WTO, the Trilateral Benelux union and the Schengen area.
+description: "<strong>The Kingdom of the Netherlands is a parliamentary constitutional monarchy with a nominal GDP of 1.012 trillion USD in 2021, making it the 17th largest economy in the world. </strong><br></br>The Netherlands are members of the EU and the Eurozone, G10, NATO, OECD, WTO, the Trilateral Benelux union and the Schengen area.
 The Netherlands has a 0.944 rating in the Human development index which is considered very high, with a global ranking of 8th.
 They host several intergovernmental courts, many of them are located in The Hague, which is one of the country's largest cities."
 bgimg: /images/background/netherlands.jpg
 countryImg: /images/country/netherlands.svg
 type: country